 Objective/Activity: Increase the number of loans in all of the above categories through marketing, education, expansion of pilot programs and customization of current products to meet unique needs.
 These populations have not been well served by the private sector and are frequently the victims of predatory lending.
-These populations also reflect the changing demographics of our state.
+These populations also reflect the changing demographics of the state.
 The increase in loans will strengthen communities, stabilize neighborhoods, and provide economic development and an opportunity for underserved populations to build assets and savings.

 Goal: Much of Wisconsin's existing housing stock that serves low-income residents has been developed using federal programs with very deep subsidies.
 Owners now have the option to opt out of these programs and/or reduced financial ability to maintain these units.
 This could result in loss of affordable housing, physical obsolescence and displacement of needy residents.
-Strategically deploy resources to preserve threatened housing by identifying those units at greatest risk of loss and/or deterioration where the tenant's residency is most threatened and where limited resources would be put to best use for the state.
+Strategically deploy resources to preserve threatened housing by identifying those units at greatest risk of loss and/or deterioration where the tenant's residency is most threatened and making the best use of the limited resources for the state.